Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Determining Underlying Causes of Seizures

 Possible diagnostic tests include bloodwork, MRI, CT, and spinal tap.
-This is not all-encompassing, and recommendations will vary based on the patient’s history, age, clinical signs, and breed.
+However, these are not all-encompassing, and recommendations will vary based on the patient’s history, age, clinical signs, and breed.
 If an underlying cause for recurrent seizures cannot be determined, your pet may have epilepsy.

 Treatment Options